amran74/final-project/README.md

   - Differences between expected and actual quantities
   - Expired vs consumed breakdowns (where data is available)

+### 🔹 Excel Integration
+- Import data from Excel files into the system
+- Bulk-load or update inventory from structured spreadsheets
+- Use imported Excel data directly in:
+  - Inventory tables
+  - Dashboards
+  - AI assistant analysis
+- Basic validation/cleaning when reading from Excel to avoid corrupting the database

 ### 🔹 Dashboards & KPIs
 - Visual dashboards for:
   - Usage over time (by item or category)